MISSION & VISION

 Ian earned his PhD in Astrophysics from Harvard University, where he used some of the world’s largest telescopes to investigate new worlds around other stars.
 As an undergraduate, he was an an active tutor for the Academic Excellence Program (ACE), which is dedicated to increasing the diversity of students earning their bachelors degrees in STEM.
 During grad school, he helped start and lead the Harvard chapter of the science outreach organization, theopenlabs.org, a graduate-run group dedicated to providing bite-size TED-style talks to the community about active areas of research.

-His interests include STEAM (science, technology, engineering, art, and math) outreach, promoting citizen science, and hosting star parties at different national parks with SETI (Search for Extraterrestrial Intelligence).
+His interests include STEAM (science, technology, engineering, art, and math) outreach, citizen science, and hosting star parties at different national parks with SETI (Search for Extraterrestrial Intelligence) and NASA.
 In his free time, he enjoys going to see live music, playing beach volleyball, and getting lost on bike rides.

 HALEY CARRASCO